 There are a lot of different ways to be a part of the CU Collegiate Recovery Community and get involved.
-Our doors are open to all who are sober, abstinent or in recovery, and to allies of the recovery community.
-We ask only that you respect the space and community that gathers here.
+Our doors are open to all who are in recovery, living a sober lifestyle or seeking support, and to allies of the recovery community.
+We offer a safe, sober space on campus and welcome the community that gathers here.

-The Center "lounge" is open for socializing, studying and meetups Mon-Fri from 10am-5pm and for evening and weekend study hours, meeting or events as listed on the CUCRC Schedule.
-If you are new to sobriety or recovery, this is a good way to meet and connect with other sober students -- the CUCRC is a home away from home for many of our members, right in the middle of campus.
+The CUCRC Student Lounge is open for socializing, studying and meetups Mon-Fri during open hours and for evening and weekend study hours, meeting or events as listed on the CUCRC Schedule.
+If you are new to sobriety or recovery, this is a good way to meet and connect with other sober students -- the CUCRC is a home away from home for many of our members.

 Interested in getting a little more involved with the CUCRC?
 Looking to get connected with a supportive peer community?
 Want to help the recovery center continue to grow and thrive for others?
 Check out our CORE Member Program, which offers additional support and benefits for those interested in making a commitment to participating in CU Collegiate Recovery Center programs.

-Make a tangible difference in the lives of young people in recovery by contributing to the CU Collegiate Recovery Center fund.
-Your contribution will be earmarked specifically for the CUCRC and will make a lasting impact on the lives of the young people that we serve.
+Make a tangible difference in the lives of students in recovery by contributing to the CU Collegiate Recovery Center fund.
+Your gift will go directly to the CUCRC and will make a lasting impact on the lives of the students that we serve.

-Currently our program funds go toward providing events and activities for the community, and running the Center facility.
-We are eager to continue to grow in our programming, and also be able to offer scholarships and work/study positions to support members who demonstrate a commitment to their recovery, their academics and the community.
-Help us make this happen!
+Our program funds go toward providing events and activities for the community, and operating the Center.
+We are eager to continue to grow our program and eventually establish an endowment.
+You can help us make this happen!